edgester/vagrant-nested/README.md

 # vagrant-nested
-A vagrant config for runnig nested VMs
+A vagrant config for running nested VMs